beeckcenter/softwarecollaborative.org/cooperatives/utah-odr.md

 ## Description
 The State of Utah is piloting the use of online dispute resolution (ODR) in small claims cases at select courts throughout the state.
-The courts currently participating in this pilot are West Valley City Justice Court, Orem City Justice Court, and Carbon County Justice Court.”
-It is unclear whether this is custom software
+The courts currently participating in this pilot are West Valley City Justice Court, Orem City Justice Court, and Carbon County Justice Court.
+It is unclear whether this is custom software.